-Nationally competitive scholarships can also be used to fund your travel abroad during or after your time at UNL.
-These awards include opportunities for language learning, research, and teaching abroad.
+Nationally competitive scholarships can also be used to fund experiences abroad during or after your time at UNL.
+These awards include opportunities for studying, learning a language, researching, interning, and teaching abroad.

-Be a part of the growing number of UNL students who have won Gilman, Boren, Critical Language, and Fulbright scholarships to go abroad!
-For more information on these opportunities and to learn about the campus process for each, please carefully review the descriptions found on the UNL Fellowships website and then contact Dr. Laura Damuth, Director of National and International Fellowships at email@example.com.
+Be a part of the growing number of UNL students who have won Gilman, Boren, Critical Language, Freeman-ASIA, and DAAD scholarships to go abroad!
+For more information on these opportunities and to learn about the campus process for each, please carefully review the descriptions found on the UNL Fellowships website and contact Dr. Laura Damuth, Director Fellowships at firstname.lastname@example.org.

 Benjamin A. Gilman International Scholarship

-The Gilman Scholarship gives special preference to study abroad students who are Pell Grant eligible.
-To register your intent to apply for a Gilman, visit the Gilman brochure in MyWorld.
-The Education Abroad Office and the Office of Fellowships can advise you during the application process.
+To register your intent to apply for a Gilman, visit the Gilman Campus Registration page in MyWorld.
+The Education Abroad Office and the Office of Fellowships hold regular informational sessions and workshops during spring and fall semesters, and can advise you during the application process.

 The Fund for Education Abroad Scholarship

 The Fund for Education Abroad (FEA) scholarships allows applicants to apply for several external scholarships within one application.
 Applicants from groups underrepresented in study abroad and students participating in programs in non-traditional destinations are given preference.
 Funding amounts are up to $10,000 for the Academic Year, up to $5,000 for semester-long programs, and a minimum of $1,250 for the summer term.
-Check the FEA applicants page on their website for the most up-to-date information.
-Spring 2019 deadline: September 18 (national/official).
-Summer 2019, Fall 2019, and Academic Year 2019-20 application will open November 19, 2018.
+Check the FEA applicants page on their website for the most up-to-date information and deadlines.

 Boren Scholarships (for undergraduates) and fellowships (for graduate students) provide funding opportunities for students to study less commonly taught languages in world regions that are critical to U.S. interests and underrepresented in study abroad, such as Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 Students studying in Western Europe, Canada, Australia, and New Zealand are unable to apply for this award.